serenity-is/docs/getting_started/instaling-serene-aspnet-core-version-with-serin.md

 Serene Asp.Net Core version supports Linux and OSX in addition to Windows.

 > We recommend Visual Studio Code for all platforms, but it is also possible to work with a basic text editor like Notepad / VIM.
-There are also other nice options like Atom.
+There are also other nice options e.g. Atom.

 ## Install .NET Core 2.0 SDK